BrendonONeill/Media_Upload/README.md

 - Logging
 - Database to cap storage limit.

+## Bugs to fix
+- UI is not right with some errors in the list of errors.
+- Passkey failed and is not displaying correctly when going to the error list.
+- Error list is not being changed on new errors being added to the list.

 ## Testing
 - Need to test everything to make sure it works after every new feature.